DavidLee95/pdf_chatbot/README.md

 ```bash
 streamlit run app.py
 ```
-4. Wait for the program to open locally on your web browser
+4. Wait for the program to open locally on your web browser.
-5. Provide a OpenAI API
+5. Provide a OpenAI API.
-6. Upload the PDF files to be analyzed and click on "PROCESS"
+6. Upload the PDF files to be analyzed and click on "PROCESS".
 7. You are ready to go!
 You can now ask questions or request information about the PDF files to the chatbot.

 ## Credits